nerab/paradeiser/VISION.md

 Add a successfully finished pomodoro that was never recorded as being started (maybe the user forgot to call `par pomodoro start`).
 It will appear in the reports and will count towards efficiency calculations.

-The current time will be used for the finish timestamp, and the start time will be calculated from the finish time backwards.
+The current time will be used for the finish timestamp, and the start time will be calculated backwards from the finish time.

 ### Initialize Paradeiser